Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"schema"` ... optional, required for update smart contract transactions, hex encoded schema for the corresponding smart contract.

 - `"schemaVersion"` ... optional, required for contracts without an embedded version to declare the version of the provided schema.
 The value is ignored if the version is embedded in the schema.
+Note that all schemas created by cargo-concordium version 2.0.0 and up have the version embedded, so this field exists only to support legacy contracts.

 The returned value is a JSON object with the following fields: